JelmervanL/LAMAS/docs/index.md

 Initially we wanted to investigate the influence of Merlin on the winrate of team Good in the game of Avalon.
 Multiple games would be played between the two teams with different implementations of Merlin.
 The first would be no Merlin on team Good, only regular agents.
 The second would be a 'naive Merlin', that would always vote according to his knowledge and reasoning.
 The final version would be 'cautious Merlin'.
 This Merlin would use higher order knowledge in order to determine if he would vote according to his knowledge and reasoning or not.
 He would examine if, when he would vote according to his knowledge and reasoning, he would be revealed to team Evil as Merlin.
 If this was the case he would vote against his knowledge and reasoning, otherwise he would follow it.
 The example run discussed earlier was based on a naive Merlin and with Evil agents that use higher order knowledge.

 However, when working on the implementation we encountered an issue with mlsolver. mlsolver trys to generate all the possible subsets of the worlds in our model.
-This resulted in $2^30$ subsets being considered, as there are 30 possible worlds with 5 players.
-This resulted in the RAM on our computer (16 GB) filling up and crashing the computer.
-It was concluded that our implementation of Avalon could not be run/created on a consumer computer, thus we decided to further simplify our implementation.
+This resulted in 2^30 subsets being considered, as there are 30 possible worlds with 5 players.
+This resulted in the RAM of our computer (16 GB) filling up and crashing the computer.
+It was concluded that our implementation of Avalon could not be run/created on a consumer tier computer, thus we decided to further simplify our implementation.

 We decided to still investigate Merlin, but an extremely simplified version.
-We removed everything related to the m operator in our model.
-This results in only the e operator remaining, and thus only knowledge about if an agent belongs to team Evil or not.
+We removed everything related to the *m* operator in our model.
+This results in only the *e* operator remaining, and thus only knowledge about if an agent belongs to team Evil or not.
 This decreases the number of worlds to 10, making it possible to model on a consumer tier computer.
 We decided to implement this 'simplified Merlin' by taking one of the members of team Good, and giving him knowledge about everyone's role.
 This is the same as regular Merlin, but without the m operator, agents of team Evil cannot reason about the identity of Merlin.
 To partially compensate for this, we decided to add a parameter that, after team Good has won a game where Merlin was present, team Evil will randomly assassinate a member of team Good.
-This means that, after team Good won, team Evil has a 33\% chance of winning anyway.
+This means that, after team Good won, team Evil has a 33% chance of winning anyway.
 Finally we also decided to look at these parameters in games where team Evil uses higher order knowledge and where they do not.
 Whether Evil agents can use higher order knowledge or not is also something we want to examine.
 If they use higher order knowledge they will reason about playing a pass or fail card when on a quest.
 If they reveal themselves when playing a fail card they will then play a pass card instead.
 If they do not use higher order knowledge then they will always play a fail card when on a quest.

 These implementations result in the following parameters:
 - Number of games: This is set to 1000 in order to get a good idea of the average results for each parameter configuration
 - Merlin: Determines if Merlin is added to the game, can be set to True or False.
 - Higher Order Evil: Determines if team Evil uses higher order knowledge or not, can be set to True or False.
 - Evil Can Assassinate: Determines if, after a victory of team Good, a random agent of team Good is assassinated.
 If Merlin was assassinated then team Evil wins, can be set to True or False.

 Our research question is therefore: How does the inclusion of an all-knowing Merlin in team Good, and the ability of Evil agents to reason about other agents knowledge affect winrates of both teams in the game of Avalon.

 The results that were gathered are the winrates of both team Good and team Evil, the average round length, the average round length if team Good won and the average round length if team Evil won.

 The following image shows the initial knowledge of 5 agents in a run without Merlin.
-The world highlighted in green is the true world, wherein agents 1, 2 and 3 are Good and agents 4 and 5 are Evil.
+The world highlighted in green is the true world, where agents 1, 2 and 3 are Good and agents 4 and 5 are Evil.
 The arrows indicate what world each agent considers possible.
 The green arrow connects all worlds considered possible by agent 1, which are all the worlds in which agent 1 is Good.
 The yellow arrow does the same for agent 2, and the blue for agent 3.
 Both agents 4 and 5 consider only the true world possible, as they know everyone's identity, this is indicated by the red arrow.
 It is important to note that these arrows are transitive, meaning that if world A and B are connected by a green arrow and B and C are connected by a green arrow, there is also an implied (but not shown) arrow between A and C. This is done in order to keep the picture more readable.

 ![initial_knowledge](img/Kripke.drawio.png)